DataDog/integrations-extras/jfrog_platform_self-hosted/README.md

+## IMPORTANT NOTE
 **The existing agent check to gather JFrog metrics has been replaced with Fluentd.
-Agent check will be deprecated by July 31st 2023**
+Agent check will deprecate on July 31st 2023**

 ## Overview